Machine-learning-and-complex-systems/NIT-RC/README.md

 ## A Note on Results
 For systems with white noise, 'np.random' functions of random matrices are necessary for both data generation and noise separation (def train1/2, def DoubleWell).
 This can lead to minor differences in 'NoiseToUse' and 'SampledNoise' with each run.
 Consequently, even though we provide the trained model, the results of rolling predictions may exhibit slight variations each time, as the scenario is not exactly the same as when these models were trained, but the overall effect is approximately similar.
 For the real data example, sometimes the 'np.random' may lead to numerical errors such as 'NAN'.
 The result can be reproduced by running it several times, and we provide an ipynb file for demonstration (np.random.seed(42)).

+For systems with colored noise (two Lorenz-63 and one Lorenz-96), we provide the predicted noise "NoiseTotal.npy" of 50 times predictions, and the matrices of the deterministic RC.
+To generate transition trajectories, run the provided script code_Total_for_predicting_phase.py.